-Definition: Audit Evidence as per (SA-500) mentions the data or facts based on which the auditor reaches to a conclusion whether the financial statement of the company displaying the true and fair value or not, during which the auditor discovers various affirmations of the administration to express his point of view on these affirmations.
+Definition: As per (SA-500), audit evidence mentions the data or facts based on which the auditor reaches a conclusion whether the financial statement of the company displaying the true and fair value or not, during which the auditor discovers various affirmations of the administration to express his point of view on these affirmations.

 Content: Audit Evidence

 Sources of Audit Evidence

 By way of performance of compliance and substantive methods, the auditor must find adequate and relevant evidence to facilitate him to assemble.
 For gathering moderate assurance, compliance procedures are tests designed to acquire feasible assurance that those internal controls on which audit reliance is to be placed are in effect.

 Because of the following reasons, the auditor is intended to assure to acquire audit evidence from compliance procedure reasonably:

 - Effectiveness: Effectiveness of internal controls, whether they are functioning productively or not.